-Development Portfolio. (.5 - 1.5 cr. [max 4.5 cr.]; S-N only)

-The International Pharmaceutical Federation has defined Continuing Professional Development (CPD), as the responsibility of individual pharmacists for systematic maintenance, development and broadening of knowledge, skills and attitudes, to ensure continuing competence as a professional, throughout their careers.
+Development Portfolio. (.5 cr. [max 4.5 cr.]; S-N only; prereq 3rd year Pharmacy student) The International Pharmaceutical Federation has defined Continuing Professional Development (CPD), as the responsibility of individual pharmacists for systematic maintenance, development and broadening of knowledge, skills and attitudes, to ensure continuing competence as a professional, throughout their careers.
 Pharmacists must self-assess their performance and associated learning needs, followed by planning of learning, acting on those plans, and evaluating progress.
 Documentation of this process allows for peer review and support, along with regulatory review.